-With Sky, though, you have the option of doing this somewhat more cheaply – in the short term at least.
-Sky offers a dedicated miniature multiroom box option, so no big up-front box fees.
-If you want to watch in HD, however, you’ll need to buy an ‘HD Pack’ for every additional box.
+Sky offers a dedicated miniature multiroom box option in the form of the Sky Q mini.
+This costs £12 for one extra box, but will cost an extra £99 per box if you want more than one.
+Plus, if you want to watch in HD, you’ll need to buy an ‘HD Pack’ for every additional box.
 It’s about £6 per month and because you’ll be paying for this for the entire length of the contract, things can quickly add up.

-Sky also offers Sky Q – a specialised multiroom solution that also enhances your home wi-fi and allows you to record and access recordings from every room.
+Sky Q is a specialised multiroom solution that also enhances your home wi-fi and allows you to record and access recordings from every room.
 Think of it like a big ’ol home network.
 A home network of wall-to-wall entertainment in every room.
-Sky Q is the current state of the art when it comes to TV solutions, but like anything at the bleeding edge, it isn’t cheap.

 You probably have a fairly decent idea of what you’re going for by now – two or three categories of programming that are important, along with one or two features you’d prefer to have.
 There’s a wealth of information on those ‘special features’ we talked about (Netflix, Asian Channels etc.) further down this guide, but for now it’s time to play with some fun tools to help you find what you want.

 In the next section – How to choose a TV provider – you’ll find a tool for each of the main providers that will allow you to see exactly what channels are available from each provider.
 So head down there and have a fiddle…